Jahia/jahia-cypress/src/support/apollo/apollo.md

 ## Command Log

-When clicking on `apQuery` within the command log, the console outputs the following:
+When clicking on `apollo` within the command log, the console outputs the following:

 - `Options`: the passed options
 - `Yielded`: the full result